 I learned something from the experience though.
 Why was I pushing my kids to read the things I thought they should be reading, especially when it was for enrichment or entertainment?

-When I took my children to the library, I let the explore the children’s section.
+When I took my children to the library, I let them explore the children’s section.
 I allowed them to select books that looked interesting to THEM (not me!).

 The freedom to explore empowers young readers.
 When they choose a book, they practice decision-making and develop a positive relationship with reading.
 There is power in choice.